Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 The analysis maintains the content quality of the original document, which indicates the text summarization was successful.

 This comparison is necessary to ensure the language model (LM) completes the process without excessive bias that would distort the information of the original document and yield an inaccurate result.

+### Efficiency Gains

+- Reduced documentation analysis time from 35 minutes to 12 minutes per document using this methodology.